BdrGM/nova-multiai/README.md

 https://raw.githubusercontent.com/BdrGM/nova-multiai/main/module.json

-Or download a ZIP from GitHub Releases and install manually.
+Or grab the ZIP from Releases

-Note: SocketLib is declared as a required dependency.
-Foundry will install/enable it for you.
+.

 Quick Start

-Install & enable the module (and SocketLib; Chat Portrait optional).
+Install & enable SocketLib (required) and Chat Portrait (optional).

+Enable NOVA Multi-AI.

-In Game Settings → Module Settings → NOVA Multi-AI, enable at least one AI slot.
+Open Game Settings → Module Settings → NOVA Multi-AI.

-Fill in:
+Turn on an AI Slot, set:

 Name/Trigger (e.g., Nova)

-Actor to Speak As (the chat sender/portrait)
+Actor to speak as

-Personality + Knowledge
+Personality Prompt and Knowledge Notes

-Access (use ALL while testing)
+Access (comma-separated Foundry user names or ALL)

-(Optional) Enter ElevenLabs API key & a Voice ID for TTS.
+(Optional) ElevenLabs Voice ID

-In chat, type:
+(Optional) Paste your ElevenLabs API Key.

-Nova, say hello to the crew.
+Type in chat: Nova, hello there.
-Everyone with access will see the reply and hear the voice.
+If TTS is configured, only authorized listeners will hear the voice.

 Configuration

-Open Game Settings → Module Settings → NOVA Multi-AI.

 AI Slots (1–8)
+Setting	What it does

-Enabled — turn the slot on/off.
+Enabled	Toggle slot on/off

-Name / Trigger — word used to address this AI (e.g., Nova).

-Actor to Speak As — the Foundry Actor name used for messages and portraits.

-Personality Prompt — how this AI talks and behaves (multiline).

-Knowledge Notes — local lore/ship data/GM guidance (multiline).

-Access (Player Names or ALL) — comma-separated Foundry user names (not actor names) who may hear this AI’s voice.
-Use ALL to allow everyone.
+Name / Trigger	Word that activates this AI (e.g., Nova) Actor to Speak As	Chat name & portrait source Personality Prompt	How the AI behaves, tone, limits Knowledge Notes	World/ship/quest notes to keep it in lore Access (Player Names or ALL)	Comma-separated Foundry user names who may hear TTS; or ALL Voice ID	ElevenLabs voice for this AI

-Rejection Line — optional fallback text when the AI refuses a request.
+Rejection Line	Fallback text if the AI declines a prompt

-Voice (TTS) — ElevenLabs voice ID (per AI), if TTS is enabled.
+Tip: Prompts and notes are large fields—treat them like you would an NPC dossier or ship’s manual.

 Access & Audio Routing

-Chat visibility is standard Foundry behavior (public/whisper).

-Audio (TTS) routing is enforced by the Access list: only those users (plus GM Preview Voices, if enabled) receive the audio packets via SocketLib.
+TTS is routed via SocketLib to exactly the users listed in the AI’s Access setting.

+If ALL, everyone hears it (except GMs if they’ve opted to ignore).

+Whispers narrow the audience further (see below).

 GM Preview Voices

-Setting: “GM: Preview AI voices”
+GM: Preview AI voices
-When enabled, GMs hear AI voices even if they’re not explicitly on that AI’s access list.
-Use this to monitor audio while keeping player routing strict.
+When enabled, the GM hears all AI TTS even if not on the access list.
+Handy for testing, streaming, or safety.

-ElevenLabs Setup
+ElevenLabs Setup (optional)

-API Key: In your ElevenLabs account:

-Profile → Personal/Settings → API Keys → Create/Copy Key.
+Log into ElevenLabs → Profile → API Keys → Create new key → Copy.

-Paste the key into the module setting “ElevenLabs API Key”.

-Voice ID:
+In Foundry, paste API Key in NOVA settings.

-Voices → select a voice → copy its Voice ID.
+On ElevenLabs → Voices → pick a voice → copy its Voice ID.

-Paste into the AI slot’s Voice ID field.
+Paste the Voice ID into each AI slot you want voiced.

-Optional: Adjust stability/clarity/etc. in your ElevenLabs dashboard for that voice.

-Your API key is stored in world settings, not in the repo.
+Your API key is stored in world settings, not in this repo.

-How to Use (Players & GMs)
+How to Use
 Talking in Public

-Players can simply address the AI by its trigger in a normal chat message:
+Just address the AI by its trigger name:

-Nova, scan the surrounding region and report anomalies.
+Nova, calculate jump fuel for 2 parsecs.

-The reply posts as the configured Actor.

-TTS plays for users on the Access list (or ALL).
+The reply appears in chat as the configured actor, and TTS plays only for users in the AI’s Access list.

 Private Whispers

-Whispering to an AI keeps the chat and voice private:

-/w Nova What do you know about the locked door on B-Deck?
+Whisper to an AI like you would whisper to a player or GM:

+/w Nova plot a quiet route to 61 Cygni.

-The reply is whispered back only to the whisper participants.
+NOVA detects it was whispered and replies back privately to the same recipients.

-Audio is routed only to those participants who also have access (plus GM if Preview Voices is on).
+Audio is sent only to recipients who are both:

-If you whisper to an AI that everyone has access to (e.g., ALL), the whisper still remains private.
-Audio is delivered only to the whisper participants (and GM preview if enabled).
-Public access does not override whisper privacy.
+in the whisper target list and

+authorized by the AI’s Access list.

 Slash Commands
+Command	Purpose

-/novabeep — plays a short beep only to the users who would receive this AI’s audio (routing sanity check; no API needed).

-/novatest — sends a short line through ElevenLabs for a quick end-to-end test.

-/novaself — confirms that your client can receive audio.
+/novabeep	Plays a short beep for the same users who would receive TTS (routing test) /novatest	Sends a short ElevenLabs line to confirm TTS works /novaself	Confirms that your client can hear its routed audio Macro Examples

-Macro Examples
-1) “Speak as Nova” Button (public)
+1) “Talk to Nova” (public)

-A simple macro that makes the selected AI speak a line you type in a prompt.

-const aiName = "Nova"; // your AI trigger const line = await new Promise((resolve) => {
+Creates an input box, then talks to Nova publicly.

 new Dialog({
-    title: `Speak as ${aiName}`,
-    content: `<p>What should ${aiName} say?</p><textarea id="l" rows="4" style="width:100%"></textarea>`,
+  title: "Talk to Nova",
+  content: `<p>What do you say to Nova?</p><input type="text" id="line" style="width:100%">`,
   buttons: {
+    go: {
-      ok: { label: "Send", callback: html => resolve(html.find("#l").val()?.trim() || "") },
+      label: "Send",
-      cancel: { label: "Cancel", callback: () => resolve(null) }
+      callback: (html) => {
-    },
-    default: "ok"
+        const line = html.find("#line").val()?.trim();
+        if (!line) return;
+        ChatMessage.create({ content: `Nova, ${line}` });
+      }
+    }
+  }
 }).render(true);
-});

-if (!line) return;
-// Post to chat exactly as a user would; the module picks it up by trigger.
-ChatMessage.create({ content: `${aiName}, ${line}` });

-2) “Whisper to Robotus” (private to GM + you) const aiName = "Robotus";
+2) “Whisper Nova” (private to you)

+Same, but whispers so only you get the reply & voice (assuming you’re authorized).

-const line = await Dialog.prompt({
+const userName = game.user.name;
-  title: `Whisper to ${aiName}`,
+new Dialog({
+  title: "Whisper Nova",
-  content: `<p>Private message:</p><input id="m" type="text" style="width:100%">`,
+  content: `<p>Whisper to Nova</p><input type="text" id="line" style="width:100%">`,
+  buttons: {
+    go: {
       label: "Send",
-  callback: html => html.find("#m").val()?.trim()
+      callback: (html) => {
-});
+        const line = html.find("#line").val()?.trim();
         if (!line) return;
-// Standard Foundry whisper: the module routes reply + audio back privately.
+        ChatMessage.create({
-ChatMessage.create({ content: `/w ${aiName} ${line}` });
+          content: `/w Nova ${line}`,

-These macros deliberately use normal chat so they work even if the module API changes.
-The module sees messages that begin with the AI trigger (or /w Trigger) and handles the rest.
+          whisper: [game.user.id] // ensures the message is actually whispered });
+      }
+    }
+  }
+}).render(true);

+Want a “God Voice” or “Ship AI” macro?
+Duplicate these and change the trigger (Nova) to another AI’s name.

 Tips & Best Practices

-Actor choice matters.
-Pick an actor with the right portrait/name so table chat looks great (Chat Portrait enhances this).

-Prompts vs. Notes: Put stable “how to act” rules in Personality and session/scene facts in Knowledge.

-Access for events: For secret scenes, limit Access to specific players; for shipwide announcements, set ALL.
+Keep prompts focused.
+Use Personality Prompt for behavior/tone; use Knowledge Notes for world facts.

+Name Access by Foundry user names, not player character names.

-GM Preview during setup, then turn it off if you want to stay out of player-only voice.
+Use GM Preview when staging scenes; turn it off for live play if you don’t want to hear everything.

+Per-AI voices make different AIs feel distinct (robotic, warm, ethereal, etc.).

+Stream ready: Whisper for secret intel; public for announcements.

 Troubleshooting

-Players can’t hear TTS, but GM can

-Ensure the players’ Foundry user names appear in the AI’s Access list (or set to ALL).

-Ask them to run /novaself once (and make sure their browser has “unlocked” audio by interacting with the page).

-Confirm GM Preview Voices isn’t the only reason you hear audio.

-No sound for anyone

-Verify your ElevenLabs API key and Voice ID.
+No one hears TTS

+Verify SocketLib is enabled.

+Check AI Access (user names or ALL).

-Run /novabeep — if you hear the beep, routing works and the issue is TTS/API side.
+Run /novabeep to confirm routing works even without TTS.

-Check browser autoplay permissions (players may need to click the page once).

-Whisper leaks to public

-By design, the module keeps whispered conversations private (chat + audio).
-If a reply goes public, ensure the message actually began as a whisper:

-It must be /w Trigger ...

-Or a direct reply to a whispered prompt.

-Chat portrait/name not showing

-Install and enable Chat Portrait.

-Make sure Actor to Speak As matches the actual Actor name.
+Make sure browsers have unlocked audio (click once / any sound).

+GM hears TTS but players don’t

+Players may not be in the AI’s Access list.

+Players can run /novaself to test their client.

+Private whisper didn’t stay private

+Ensure you actually sent a /w to the AI.

+The AI’s reply is whispered to the same recipients, and TTS is sent only to those recipients with access.

+Portrait/name missing

+Install Chat Portrait (recommended) and choose a proper Actor to Speak As.

 Credits